erduotong/delet/README.md

 # -Erduotong-Survival-Universal-Integration-Pack

-a gread Minecraft Intergration Pack!
+a gread Minecraft Intergration Pack!\n\n
 English     machine translation
 Welcome to the Universal Integration Pack for The Survival of the erduuotong!
 The version is Minecraft Java 1.18.2